Poems and Songs of Vladimir Vysotsky. A Song of Rossia.

 So good God, when glances down, will mark her well.

-In Russian folklore, S i r i n is a heavenly bird with the head and breast of a beautiful woman, which has a charming voice, the legend of her is based on the Greek myth about sirens.
+In Russian folklore, S i r i n is a Heavenly bird with the head and breast of a beautiful woman, which has a charming voice, the legend of her is based on the Greek myth about sirens.

 A l k o n o s t is a fabulous bird of happiness with the head and hands of a beautiful woman, the legend of her is based on the Greek myth about Alcyone.